soumyadipghorai/DSA-in-python/README.md

 Here I will put solutions of the popular DSA questions in python

-I mostly follow some popular youtube channels to learn Data Structures and algorithms but most of them are in C++ or Java so I try to write the same logic or sometimes my own in python.
+I mostly follow some popular youtube channels to learn Data Structures and algorithms but most of them are in C++ or Java so I try to write the same logic or sometimes come up with my own in python.

 * This might be helpful for python programmers or the future Data Scientists who spend most of their time in python...